wcout/wcout.github.io/animgif.md

   Finished *all* tasks.
 Solution 2 is complete now.

+*Update 2017/08/26:*

+  Solution 1 (external widget) has been updated to the capabilties of the internal solution.

 ## Test

 ![Screenshot of animated GIF demo running](screenshots/animgif.png "Screenshot of animated GIF demo running")